dbt-labs/docs.getdbt.com/website/blog/2022-10-12-how-to-design-and-structure-metrics.md

 Your marts folder would most likely contain your end-state models ready for business consumption.
 Given that metrics are meant for business consumption, we are presented with two options - staying within the same framework or representing metrics as their own level.

-We recommend Option A (Metrics within marts) but recognize that some people might prefer Option B (Metrics within models).
+We recommend Option A (metrics within marts) but recognize that some people might prefer Option B (metrics within models).

 **A. Metrics within marts**